xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 Also, you can inject request specific objects [as method parameter](installers/resource.md#context-usage)

-!!! note
+!!! note ""
     Field injection used in examples for simplicity.
 In real life projects [prefer constructor injection](https://github.com/google/guice/wiki/Injections).

-!!! tip
+!!! warning ""
-    By default, resources are **forced to be singletons**, but you can use scope annotations to change it:
+    By default, resources are **forced to be singletons** (when no scope annotation defined).
-    `@RequestScoped` or `@Prototype` (for example, when guice servet modules support is disabled).
-    Also, you can switch all jersey extensions (resources, providers) to be managed by HK2.

 ### Add managed